 Neill Coleman is a leader in deploying philanthropy, partnerships, and persuasion to drive social change.
 As the Founder and Principal of Mission Magnified Consulting, working with social-purpose organizations and companies to achieve their goals through philanthropy, partnerships and communications.
 Neill has shaped and implemented social change strategies in foundations, government, the private sector and non-profits.
 He believes in, and has demonstrated, the power of cross-sector collaboration to achieve impact.
 Mission Magnified clients include The Rockefeller Foundation, The Oak Foundation, The Conrad N. Hilton Foundation, Slum Dwellers International, the Network of European Foundations and Trinity Church Wall Street.

 Neill currently serves as the Executive Director of Trinity Church Wall Street Philanthropies.
-Trinity Church is an inclusive Episcopal parish with a focus on social justice.
+Trinity Church is an inclusive Episcopal parish with a commitment to social justice.
 Trinity’s philanthropic initiatives focus on housing & homelessness and racial justice in New York City; and building leadership and financial capacity in the Anglican church globally.
-Neill developed a strategic direction for an expansion of Trinity's grant-making from $10 million to $36 million a year, including an additional $7 million for COVID-19 response.
+Neill developed a strategic direction for an expansion of Trinity's grant-making from $10 million to $46 million a year over three years.
 In 2021 Neill was named to the Crain's New York Notable in Nonprofits and Philanthropy list and the City & State Pride Power 100.